Philadelphia Folksong Society: Philadelphia Folk Festival

 Started in 1962, the Philadelphia Folk Festival (PFF) is a festival "intended to be a 'showpiece for a broad spectrum of American folk music.'"
 PFS views the term folk music "as an umbrella term [that] covers so many different subgenres... [with an emphasis on] storytelling," including hip hop, rap, Cajun music, Americana, indie folk, blues, alternative folk, old-time folk, and bluegrass.
 As such, the festival has a wide variety of musical performances.
 The 2018 lineup boasted 111 artists.
 In 2016, 35,000 attendees and 7,000 campers enjoyed 75 hours of music on eight different stages.
 Many attendees have an intergenerational connection to the festival through family members who had previously attended; PFS Executive Director Justin Nordell's parents met at PFF.
 Proceeds initially supported the University of Pennsylvania's new Folklore and Folklife department in the 1960s.
 Acts such as puppeteers, jugglers, storytellers, and aerialists, as well as locations for kids to do crafts and listen to folk music, are available in addition to the main stages.

 The festival lasts four days each summer and is run largely by volunteers, who number between 2,000 and 2,500.
-PFF was held at the Homestead, a farm in Paoli, Pennsylvania, from 1962 through 1966; at Spring Mountain Ski Slope in Upper Salford in 1966; and in a Upper Salford park between 1967 and 1970 before settling at the Old Pool Farm, also in Upper Salford, in 1971.
+PFF was held at the Homestead, a farm in Paoli, Pennsylvania, from 1962 through 1966; at Spring Mountain Ski Slope in Upper Salford in 1966; and in an Upper Salford park between 1967 and 1970 before settling at the Old Pool Farm, also in Upper Salford, in 1971.
 The 2020 and 2021 festivals were held digitally due to the COVID-19 pandemic.
 In 2020, people from 86 countries purchased tickets to watch the festival.
 The 2022 edition is planned to be in-person but will have remote access as well.